 In addition, fellow Jersey City Freeholder Bill O’Dea, who called Dublin a little brother at his final freeholder meeting, joined with Fulop to back Balmir.
 At the time O’Dea was thinking about taking on Tom DeGise for Hudson County Executive, and supported Fulop’s pick knowing he would need him to beat DeGise.

 It now looks like O’Dea will not challenge, but of all the people who didn’t back Dublin, O’Dea probably hurt the most:

 Balmir, even with the HCDO line and endorsement of Fulop, still got a decent fight from Dublin: winning by only about 450 votes despite an 11 percent vote differential.
 Had it not rained late on the day of the Democratic Primary, Dublin might have made a late run in an election that divided voters between the political machine and community.

-Some say Fulop dumped Trinidad, a former grassroots supporter of his, for a candidate more in line with his aspirations of becoming the next Governor of NJ, but this theory was never been proven beyond a shadow of a doubt.
+Some say Fulop dumped Trinidad, a former grassroots supporter of his, for a candidate more in line with his aspirations of becoming the next governor of New Jersey, but this theory has never been proven beyond a shadow of a doubt.

-LIUNA, the union Balmir works for, is a major statewide political player that has crossed the aisle – helping to elect Republicans like Gov. Christie and U.S. Rep. Tom MacArthur (R-3) – and could help Fulop become the next Governor of New Jersey.
+LIUNA, the union Balmir works for, is a major statewide political player that has crossed the aisle – helping to elect Republicans like Gov. Christie and U.S. Rep. Tom MacArthur (R-3) and could aid Fulop in a gubernatorial run.

 LINUA was also a major backer of the Spectra Gas Pipeline, which affects District 3 and Balmir fought to build – calling into question whether Fulop’s opposition to the pipeline was genuine or political.